gabeklein/expressive-mvc/README.md

 <br/>

 ### Share state via context
-Easy to provide and consume with simple methods.
+Provide and consume with simple methods.
 Classes are their own key.

 ```jsx
 import Model, { Provider } from "@expressive/mvc";